-Mid streem urine, suprapubic aspiration or common urine collection method the urine is collected sterile dry wide naked leak proof container about 20ml of the sample should be collected that processing it should be delivered immediately for possessing because urine is good medium for the growth of coliform and other urinary pathogenes.
-Hence delate in process will interfere in the result and provides error.
-Urine should be refrigerated at 4°C if the delivery of the urine specimen to the laboratory more than 1hour than boric acid should not be refrigerated.
+Mid stream urine, cathedral, suprapubic aspirations are the common urine collection methods.

+The urine is collected using sterile dry wide necked leak proof container, about 20ml of the sample should be collected., Urine is good medium for the growth of coli form and other urinary pathogens.
+Hence delayed in process will interfere in the result and provides error.
+Urine should be refrigerated at 4°C if the delivery of the urine specimen to the laboratory more than 1hour than boric acid should be added.